-Leeann joins GIPL as the South Georgia Outreach Coordinator.
-Based in Tifton, she is a permanent deacon in the Episcopal church serving in the Diocese of Georgia.
+Leeann is based in Tifton as a permanent deacon in the Episcopal church serving in the Diocese of Georgia.
 Leeann founded and leads the Creation Care Commission for the Episcopal Diocese.
-For the past ten years, she has cultivated the local food movement in south Georgia, spearheading and managing two community farmers’ markets (while also a bread vendor) and organizing many educational events.
-She served on the board of Georgia Organics for 6 years.
-A graduate of Wheaton College and University of Montana, Leeann is raising two boys along with her husband Albert, a banjo playing peanut pathologist.
+For GIPL, Leeann assists with outreach to faith communities across South Georgia and keeps an eye on the problem of coal ash in our state.
+A graduate of Wheaton College and University of Montana, she is raising two boys along with her husband Albert, a banjo playing peanut pathologist.
 Together, they co-steward 160 acres of wetland swamp and enjoy outdoor adventures, gardening, making music, backyard poultry, and fungi.

 Bob joined GIPL in May 2010 and coordinates all activities related to GIPL’s Power Wise program.
 Bob has worked in the environmental field for 42 years and served as director for the Sustainability Division (formerly Pollution Prevention Assistance Division) at the Georgia Department of Natural Resources from 2003 to 2008.
 He has a BA in Biology from Mansfield University in Pennsylvania and a MS in Public and Urban Affairs at Georgia State University.